opper-ai/hackathon/README.md

 Before the hackathon, please take a look an take note of an example you want to build from.
 This will help you divide into teams that want to build on the same.

 ### During the hackathon
-In case you don’t want to work on the issues described in the issues area, feel free to create your own hack.
+In case you don’t want to build from the examples below, feel free to create your own hack.
+But please, have this prepared in beforehand so that we don't spend the hack time to try to come up with an idea ;)

 ### After the hackathon
 Show and tell together, let’s share learning and challenges.
 The best hack wins some cool swag ;)